keboola/connection-docs/storage/byodb/external-buckets/index.md

 {: .image-popup}
 ![Register external data popup step 2 - BigQuery](/storage/byodb/external-buckets/figures/3-bq.png)

+{: .alert.alert-info}
+Note: By adding the Keboola service account as a subscriber, you enable read-only access to the data.

 Once you are done, click **Register Bucket**, and you can start using it.